machariamuguku/Dtv-DVB-T2-Scan-Tables-Kenya/README.md

-DVB-T Scan tables for Africa
+DVB-T2 DTV Scan tables for Kenya and Uganda
 ============================

-dtv-scan-tables with DVB-T scan files for selected African cities
+dtv-scan-tables with DVB-T2 scan files for Kampala and Nairobi